birth-outcomes/birth_outcomes_summary/_sources/outcomes/neo_out_background.md

 * Causes include hypoxia-ischemia, stroke, infection, intracranial hemorrhage, congenital anomalies, neurometabolic and genetic factors.
 NE can have a single or multiple causes.
 * Approximately 1 to 6 per 1000 term births have NE.
 In more than half, the cause is unknown.
 The most common cause is hypoxia ischaemia (referred to as hypoxic-ischemic encephalopathy).

 **Hypoxic ischaemic encephalopathy (HIE)**: Our challenge is that there has not been a clear, consistent consensus definition for HIE and NE.
 The terms have often been used interchangeably (despite HIE actually being a sub-type of NE).
 The current recommendation is to first diagnose NE, and only diagnose HIE on the basis of sufficient evidence.

+Steve Thornton highlighted that the findings of Kurinczuk et al. 2010, and Ellenberg and Nelson 2012 are very important.
+They suggest that HIE is identified based on the **presence of sentinel event** like uterine rupture, major placental abruption, or cord prolapse (and NOT features that are not specific to hypoxia ischaemia).

-Recent recommendations for defining (and thereby identifying/diagnosing/distinguishing HIE) are:
+Other recent recommendations for defining (and thereby identifying/diagnosing/distinguishing HIE) are:
 * Neonatal Data Analysis Unit (required one of):
     * **Diagnostic code for NE or HIE Diagnosis of NE or HIE (severe, moderate, grade 2 or grade 3)**
     * **OR Therapeutic hypothermia for 2 or more consecutive days**